Harshil-Kumar/StudyPedia_Complete/README.md

 ## Features

-- User Registration and Login: Users can create an account and log in to access personalized features.
+- <u>User Registration and Login:</u> Users can create an account and log in to access personalized features.
 - Concept Search: Users can search for specific concepts they want to learn and receive explanations tailored for a 10-year-old comprehension level.
 - Multilingual Support: StudyPedia supports multiple languages, allowing users to learn in their preferred language.
 - Concept Connections and Differences: Users can explore the connections and differences between different concepts in a clear and concise manner.